vladonv/far2l-deb/README.md

 What else interesting is there?

-misc - all sorts of auxiliary scripts, mostly outdated, and a minor fix for colorer
+misc - all sorts of auxiliary scripts, mostly outdated

 portable - the tty version of far2l, packaged with all the libraries into one executable file, useful on shared hosting